UMAprotocol/protocol/README.md

 # UMA Protocol

-## Contact Us
+## Contact

 ### Slack

 For all technical questions and discussions, please join our Slack using [this link](https://join.slack.com/t/umaprotocol/shared_invite/enQtNTk4MjQ4ODY0MDA1LWZiYjg3ODY2M2MwZGQ3MDVjZDc1ZjUwNDJkMTA5NDZlNzFlZDYxYmQxOTAwNTY1NmZlNGRjY2IxYzUzNjQ0YjI).
-If you've used our Slack before, you can find it at umaprotocol.slack.com.
+If you've used our Slack before, you can find it at [umaprotocol.slack.com](umaprotocol.slack.com).

 ### Email